dnoegel/yarsal/README.md

-# Python interface to the Shopware API

-This tiny, inofficial interface to the Shopware API allows you to access the REST API via Python.
+# Yet another ridiculously slim API layer"

+This is an inofficial, very basic interface to the Shopware REST API.
+It offers a *SimpleClient* which basically wraps the underlying HTTP requests and a *ThreadedClient* which lets you process your tasks with multiple HTTP requests at the same time.

 ## How to use
+### SimpleClient
+The SimpleClient basically offers some convenience functions wrapped around the underlying HTTP library.

 Include the library:

         from Shopware.Client import Client